oreoluwa-adebusoye/RePlate/README.md

 # RePlate

-LeftoverLink is a lightweight web app for organizations to post and claim leftover food before it goes to waste.
+RePlate is a lightweight web app for organizations to post and claim leftover food before it goes to waste.
 Perfect for schools, offices, and event-based groups.

 ## ✨ Features
 - **Organization-level posts** for leftover food